davidcbalsley/hw03-password/README.md

 The website asks the user to confirm which categories of characters to use for the password: special characters, numbers, and lowercase and uppercase letters.
 If the user does not choose any of these categories, the website alerts them that they need to pick at least one.

 Then, the website generates and displays the password.
-It enables the 'Copy to
+It enables the 'Copy to Clipboard' button, which allows the user to copy the new password to the clipboard for use elsewhere.

+### New stuff that I used in this project
+* Do-while loops
+* Array of objects

 https://davidcbalsley.github.io/hw03-password/